-The technique utilized by the Company is reinsurance.
-The effectiveness of these arrangements are assessed through the financial security of the reinsurance entity, the adherence to payment terms and the capital required on the specific programs as calculated through the ORSA.
+The Company currently has no reinsurance arrangements in place however would consider these as a risk mitigation technique if necessary.
+The effectiveness of these arrangements would be assessed through the financial security of the reinsurance entity, the adherence to payment terms and the capital required on the specific programs as calculated through the ORSA.